cherryWangY/cherry/README.md

-# betty
+# cherry
-code test and recurrent
+Save more memory and time in graph neural network training based on Betty